-Below are just a few of the most picture-perfect villages you can visit.
+Below are just a few of the most picturesque villages you can visit in the Cotswolds.
 It is important to note that the Cotswolds covers a large area, spread over multiple counties.
 Unless you have a week or two, you won’t be able to fit in absolutely every place.

 The Slaughters, Gloucestershire

 The name doesn’t sound so pretty, does it?
 This is not a place in which there was any sort of mass slaughter, the name actually comes from the word ‘slough’ meaning ‘wet land’.
 Once you realise this, the name is pretty fitting.
 Both villages (Lower and Upper Slaughter) are located on the River Eye, a small tributary to the River Windrush.
 It is their location on the river that makes these villages so charming.

 Upper Slaughter is the smaller and less well known of the two villages, other than a country hotel the village is mainly just homes (beautiful ones at that!).
 Lower Slaughter is the place you would find on a postcard, with a mill museum, country inn and pub, the village brings in a lot more visitors.